garretsk/garretsk.github.io/README.md

 ---

 ## 🧑‍💻 About Me
 I'm an AI Development Engineer with 1 year of industry experience as well as extensive academic experience building intelligent systems.
-In my role at Cerium, I develop AI workflows and applications.
-Before this, I was a graduate student studying Computer Science at Portland State University, where I gained exposure to advanced AI/ML concepts.
+Before my current role, I was a graduate student studying Computer Science at Portland State University, where I gained exposure to advanced AI/ML concepts.

 My interests include:
 - 🤖 Artificial Intelligence & Machine Learning